uchicago-library/uchicago-library.github.io/docs/dibs.md

 to copyrighted materials.
 As of 2022, however, we are looking to switch to DIBS, in large part due to the fact that the lead developer of G-CDL is no longer actively developing the project.
-The tech stack used by DIBS is also much closer to what we use at UChicago.
+The tech stack used by DIBS is also much closer to what we use at the UChicago library.

 ### Timeline